Frequently Asked Questions

 Why does Lake Forest Park need to raise money with Prop 1?

 Property taxes are a crucial source of revenue for the city’s general fund and the city uses that money to provide services to residents.
 To keep up with rising costs, the city has already made cuts and reduced services to keep spending low.
 However, in just the last 4 years, inflation in our area has increased by 24% and prices are continuing to rise rapidly.
-This makes the city about $1.2 million short each year.
-State law limits the city to a 1% property tax increase without a vote by its residents, but that is not enough.
+This makes the city about $700,000 short each year.
+State law limits the city to a 1% property tax increase without a vote by its residents, but that amount (about $34,500) is not nearly enough.
 Prop 1 asks the residents of LFP to raise their property taxes enough to make up the gap.
 Note that this is a temporary levy lid lift that will expire after 6 years.

 How will the revenues from Prop 1 be spent?